 Proposal I: Election of Directors.
 Directors are elected by a majority of the votes cast in person or by proxy.
-This means that the number of votes cast "FOR" the nominee must exceed the votes cast "AGAINST" the nominee.
+This means that the number of votes cast "FOR" the nominee must exceed the votes cast to "WITHHOLD AUTHORITY" for the nominee.
 Abstentions and broker non-votes will not be taken into account in determining the outcome of the election.
-If a nominee fails to receive more "FOR" votes than votes cast "AGAINST," and is an incumbent director, the nominee is required to tender his or her resignation to the Board for consideration.
+If a nominee fails to receive more "FOR" votes than votes cast to "WITHHOLD AUTHORITY," and is an incumbent director, the nominee is required to tender his or her resignation to the Board for consideration.